Chi-square simulation of the CIR process and the Heston model: Introduction

 Our paper is organised as follows.
-In Section~\ref{sec:MAGG} we present our new method for sampling from the non-central chi-squared distribution based on sampling from the generalized Gaussian distribution.
-We include a thorough numerical comparison with the acceptance-rejection method of Ahrens and Dieter~\cite{AD:chi}.
-We apply our MAGG method to the Heston model in Section~\ref{sec:simulations}.
-We compare its accuracy and efficiency to the method of Andersen~\cite{An}.
+In Section~\ref{sec:ggsampling} we present our new generalized Marsaglia method and our direct inversion method for sampling from the generalized Gaussian distribution.
+In Section~\ref{sec:CChisq} we derive the representation of a chi-square distributed random variable as a sum of powers of independent generalized Gaussian random variables.
+We include a thorough comparison of the generalized Marsaglia method and the direct inversion method for the central chi-squared distribution (based on sampling from the generalized Gaussian distribution) with the acceptance-rejection methods of Ahrens and Dieter~\cite{AD:chi} and of Marsaglia and Tsang~\cite{MarTsa}.
+We apply both our methods to the CIR process and Heston model in Section~\ref{sec:simulations}.
+We compare their accuracy and efficiency to the leading approximation method of Andersen~\cite{An}.
 Finally in Section~\ref{sec:conclu} we present some concluding remarks.